shefhq/take-home-interview/tag-input.md

 ## Requirements:

-1. The component must provide following props:
+1. The component must provide AT LEAST the following props:
     - values: an array of strings representing the currently selected spices
     - onChange: a function which will fire any time 'values' changes